gohugoio/hugoDocs/content/en/functions/js/Batch.md

 In a template you would typically handle one group with a given `ID` (e.g., scripts for the current section).
 Because of the concurrent build, this needs to be done in a [`templates.Defer`][] block:

 > [!NOTE]
-> The [`templates.Defer`][] acts as a synchronisation point to handle scripts added concurrently by different templates.
+> The [`templates.Defer`][] acts as a synchronization point to handle scripts added concurrently by different templates.
 If you have a setup with where the batch is created in one go (in one template), you don't need it.
 >
 > See [this discussion][] for more information.